-Gerard Basset wins World’s Best Sommelier competition
+Gerard Basset has won the World’s Best Sommelier Competition in Santiago, Chile.

 The 52 year old French-born sommelier beat off competition from 51 other contestants and survived a demanding 40 minutes of practical tests to take the title.

 Basset, recently appointed chairman of the Regional France panel at the Decanter World Wine Awards, is the first UK winner of the competition.

 Paolo Basso of Switzerland and David Biraud of France finished second and third respectively.

 This was Basset’s sixth attempt at winning the title, having reached the finals a number of times.

 ‘I feel as if I am on another planet,’ he said.

 ‘It’s the most difficult thing I’ve ever done.
 In the end I just thought I’m going to enjoy it and make the judges happy, even if I don’t win.’